Find out how many solar panels you need based on recent installations in your area

 30 | 12 kW | 530 square feet |

-Although the square footage of your home isn’t the most accurate way to calculate how many solar panels you need, it can serve as a jumping-off point as you start your solar journey.
+Although the square footage of your home isn’t the most accurate way to calculate how many solar panels you need, it can give you a general idea as you start your solar journey.
 The table below shows how many solar panels different-sized homes need on average:

 ---|---|